DigiWorm0/LevelImposter-Docs/docs/source/moddev/li-mod.rst

 2. Deserializes and builds each map element
 3. Syncronizes map data among all lobby members

-Information on downloading and installing the mod is available at :doc:`getting-started`.
+Information on downloading and installing the mod is available at :doc:`/mapdev/getting-started`.

 .. note::